-Configuring Server 2008 to Solve Display Problems for Vantage Programs
+Configuring Server 2008 for Vantage Client Programs

-When using Workflow Designer on Windows Server 2008, you may have problems minimizing windows you've maximized by dragging them to the top of your monitor.
-To disable this Windows AeroSnap feature, open the Control Panel > Ease of Access Center > Change how your mouse works, and check Prevent windows from being automatically arranged when moved to the edge of the monitor.
+To disable the Windows AeroSnap feature, which can cause problems minimizing Workflow Designer Windows in Windows Server 2008, open the Control Panel > Ease of Access Center > Change how your mouse works, and check Prevent windows from being automatically arranged when moved to the edge of the monitor.

-In addition, for Workflow Designer to display as designed, the Windows theme on Server 2008 R2 should be set to Windows 7 Basic.
-This theme is only available when the Desktop Experience feature is installed.
-If Remote Desktop Connection is used to connect to the server, then the Remote Desktop Services > Remote Desktop Session Host > Desktop Composition role feature must be installed in order for the Windows 7 Basic theme to be available.
+In addition, for Workflow Designer to display as designed, the Windows theme on Server 2008 R2 must be set to Windows 7 Basic, which requires these tasks first:

-The Themes service must be started and set to the automatic startup type.
-If the Themes service hasn't been started before, the computer must be restarted for it to take effect and for the Windows 7 Basic theme to be made available.
+- Desktop Experience to be installed. - For Remote Desktop Connections, the Remote Desktop Services > Remote Desktop Session Host > Desktop Composition role feature must be installed in order for the Windows 7 Basic theme to be available. - The Themes service must be started and set to the automatic startup type.
+When starting the service for the first time, the computer must be restarted.

+Note: Support for Windows Server 2008 ended on December 31, 2017.
+Telestream recommends using Windows Server 2012 R2 or 2016 Standard or Data Center Edition.